 Hemmed between the mountain and the sea, the northeast part of the South Island is geologically perfect for the sauvignon blanc but you’ll also find excellent pinot noir, riesling, and chardonnay.

-There are of course quite a number of wineries in the region but if you’re looking for somewhere that has excellent wine and offers affordable tastings and snacks, I’d recommend Saint Clair which I personally visited as part of the Flying Kiwi Reverse Traverse.
+There are of course quite a number of wineries in the region but if you’re looking for somewhere that has excellent wine and offers affordable tastings and snacks, we’d recommend Saint Clair which we personally visited as part of the Flying Kiwi Reverse Traverse.
 They also have an excellent lunch and dinner menu to pair with their wines.

 WHAT YOU NEED TO KNOW